Creating content is expensive, and there is a tremendous amount of competition for attention.

 7. Identify The Networks Where Your Audience Shares Content

-Content Analysis reports also identify the networks where most shares are taking place.
+Content Analysis also identifies the networks where most shares are taking place.

 Once you know your audience's network preferences, you can develop promotion and distribution strategies for those networks.

-Refine your plans by sorting Most Shared search results by network to see the content that has gotten the most engagements on individual networks.
+Refine your plans by sorting Content Analyzer Search results by network to see the content that has gotten the most engagements on individual networks.

 8. Identify Social Influencers And Backlink Opportunities